-I thank You, Adonai, with all my heart;

-I sing praise to You before the gods;

-I bow down in front of Your Holy Temple and praise Your Name.
+I thank You, Adonai, with all my heart;I sing praise to You before the gods;I bow down in front of Your Holy Temple and praise Your Name.R: In the sight of angels, I will sing Your praises, O God.

-Because of Your constant love and faithfulness

-Because You have shown that You and Your commands are supreme.
+Because of Your constant love and faithfulness Because You have shown that You and Your commands are supreme.
 You answered me when I called to You; / with Your strength You strengthened me.
+R: In the sight of angels, I will sing Your praises, O God.

 All the rulers of the earth will praise You, / Adonai, because they have heard Your promises.
 They will sing about what You have done / and about Your great glory.
+R: In the sight of angels, I will sing Your praises, O God.

 Save me by Your power. / You will do everything You have promised me; Adonai, Your love is constant forever. / Complete the work that You have begun.
+R: In the sight of angels, I will sing Your praises, O God.